Policy

 • To educate and inform managers about the potential symptoms of menopause, and how they can support staff at work.

-• To ensure that staff suffering with menopause symptoms feel confident to discuss it, and ask for support and any reasonable adjustments so they can continue to be successful in their roles.
+• To ensure that staff suffering with menopause symptoms feel confident to discuss it and ask for support and any reasonable adjustments so they can continue to be successful in their roles.

 • To reduce absenteeism due to menopausal symptoms.

-Definitions
+1. Definitions

-• Menopause is defined as a biological stage in a person's life that occurs when they stops menstruating, and reached the end of their natural reproductive life.
+• Menopause is defined as a biological stage in a person's life that occurs when they stop menstruating and reached the end of their natural reproductive life.
 Usually, it is defined as having occurred when a person has not had a period for twelve consecutive months (for people reaching menopause naturally).
 The average age for a person to reach menopause is 51 however, it can be earlier or later than this due to surgery, illness or other reasons.

 • Perimenopause is the time leading up to menopause when a person may experience changes, such as irregular periods or other menopausal symptoms.
 This can be years before menopause.